 A white flame engulfed the demoness.
 The ashen smoke glided toward the heavens.

+Her feral pain-ridden screams resonated throughout the night sky.
+She pushed the man aside and teetered away hoping for some sort of salve that could relieve her pain.
 The demoness fell apart in bits and pieces.
 Her body literally disintegrated.
 The sky split open and a bright white light descended directly onto the wobbling and suffering creature.
 It surrounded the being.

-He looked at his feet and though the image was fuzzy, he made what he believed his broken broken glasses.
+Gregory stood alone.
+A slight breeze blew through his hair.
+Gregory took a deep sigh and fell to the ground.
+He landed with a loud thud on his derriere.
+He looked at his feet and though the image was fuzzy, he made out what he believed to be his broken glasses.
 He leaned over and grabbed them and placed them on his head.
 Though he found it awkward to look through those shattered frames, it did provide a slight improvement to his sight.

+“I kind of wish someone was around to hear what I just said,” he muttered to himself as he stood.
+Gregory shuffled to his vest.
+It was mostly intact so he was able to put it back on though he had to admit that he didn’t particularly like how it felt against his bare skin and the dozens of cuts.
 The remnants of his tie were nearby so he picked it up and wrapped it around his neck.
-His bag was placed over his shoulder once more though he had to place it carefully so that his wounds were not irritated to badly and the pain wasn’t too immense.
+His satchel was placed over his shoulder once more though he had to place it carefully so that his wounds were not irritated too badly and the pain wasn’t too immense.
 Once he adjusted his equipment accordingly, he headed toward the entrance to leave.

+He bumped into his missing boot.
+Gregory sat in the mud to put it on and did not realize until he had placed it over his foot that it was missing the sole.
 Apparently, his head was still a bit foggy, which was understandable.
 It had been a long night.
-A quick glance at his other foot suggested that it was not likely to last the trip home.
+A glance at his other boot suggested that it was not likely to last the trip home.
 They were expensive too.
 The walk back certainly wasn’t going to be enjoyable.
-With yet another heavy sigh, he stood and resumed his journey home.
+With yet another heavy sigh, he stood and headed on his way.

 Something bumped against his feet when he reached the entrance of the graveyard.
 He looked down.
 It was his Stetson.
 The gentle wind must have brought it back to him.
 It was still in good condition, almost pristine, except for some mud and dirt.
 He placed it atop his head and smiled.
 Back home he had the solvents he needed to make the hat shine once more.
 At least one thing seemed to be going his way.